llj0824/knowledge_retrival_system/README.md

 ## 2. Knowledge Retrieval System

-This outlines the design and implementation of a knowledge retrieval system chatbot to support VitaDAO's community and token holders.
-The chatbot will integrate with large language models (LLMs), vector databases containing DAO documents and research data, and an internet search API to provide accurate, real-time responses to user inquiries.
+This outlines the design and implementation of a knowledge retrieval system VitaDAO Terminal to support VitaDAO's community and token holders.
+The VitaDAO Terminal will integrate with large language models (LLMs), vector databases containing DAO documents and research data, and an internet search API to provide accurate, real-time responses to user inquiries.

-The key functionalities of the chatbot include answering token economics and research-related questions, providing updates on research projects and IP assets, analyzing potential impact of research outcomes, and responding to governance and community participation queries.
+The key functionalities of the VitaDAO Terminal include answering token economics and research-related questions, providing updates on research projects and IP assets, analyzing potential impact of research outcomes, and responding to governance and community participation queries.

 ### **1. Objectives**